 What is Terraform?

-Terraform is one of the most popular Infrastructure as Code tools available today.
+Terraform is one of the most popular Infrastructure Code tools available today.
 It is an open-source provisioning tool created by HashiCorp to create, change, and version infrastructure efficiently and safely.
 It can also provide custom solutions while working with popular cloud service providers.

-What do provisioning tools do?
+What do Azure resource provisioning tools do?
 They create servers and associated services instead of managing configuration on existing servers.
 Terraform can manage infrastructure with low-level components (storage, networking, compute instances, etc.) and high-level components (SaaS features, DNS entries, etc.)

-Configuration files play a critical role here, because they inform Terraform of the components (infrastructure resources) required to run a single application or an entire data center.
+Configuration files play a critical role here because they inform Terraform of the components (infrastructure resources) required to run a single application or an entire data center.
 Terraform takes these instructions and creates an execution plan explaining how it aims to achieve the desired state.

 It then executes the plan to create the required infrastructure.
-If any changes are made in the configuration files, Terraform power knows what they are and accordingly creates applicable incremental execution plans.
+If any changes are made in the configuration files, Terraform Power knows what they are and accordingly creates applicable incremental execution plans.

 But what is Terraform?
 Being a DevOps engineer, you would want tools that automate your tasks and make your workflow easier.
 We will explain this later in the article.
 But before we move on to discussing the benefits of Terraform, it is important to shed some light on infrastructure possibilities.